 The Livingston Awards for excellence by professionals under the age of 35 are the largest all-media, general reporting prizes in American journalism.
 They are also unusual in judging print, broadcast and online entries against one another, a practice of increasing interest as technology blurs traditional distinctions between rival branches of the profession.
 Three $10,000 prizes are awarded for local, national and international reporting.

-The Mirror Awards honor excellence in media industry reporting.
+The Mirror Awards recognize the best reporting, analysis and commentary covering the media industry and its role in our economy, culture and democracy.
 Established by Syracuse University's S.I.
 Newhouse School of Public Communications, the awards honor the reporters, editors and teams of writers who hold a mirror to their own industry for the public's benefit.
+Cash prizes.

 NABJ's Salute to Excellence National Media Awards